coilhq/mucoa/SOLUTION_DESIGN.md

 These consist of:
 - The Mojaloop API Adapters (ML-API-Adapter) provide the standard set of interfaces a DFSP can implement to connect to the system for Transfers.
 A DFSP that wants to connect up can adapt our example code or implement the standard interfaces into their own software.
 The goal is for it to be as straightforward as possible for a DFSP to connect to the interoperable network.
-- The `Central Services` (CentralLedger, CentralSettlement etc.) provide the set of components required to move money from one DFSP to another through the Mojaloop API Adapters.
+- The `Central Services` (Central-Ledger, CentralSettlement etc.) provide the set of components required to move money from one DFSP to another through the Mojaloop API Adapters.
 This is similar to how money moves through a central bank or clearing house in developed countries.
-The Central Services contains the core CentralLedger logic to move money but also will be extended to provide fraud management and enforce scheme rules.
+The Central Services contains the core Central-Ledger logic to move money but also will be extended to provide fraud management and enforce scheme rules.
 - The Account Lookup Service (ALS) provides a mechanism to resolve FSP routing information through the Participant API or orchestrate a Party request based on an internal Participant look-up.
 The internal Participant look-up is handled by a number of standard Oracle adapter or services.
 Example Oracle adapter/service would be to look-up Participant information from Pathfinder or a Merchant Registry.
 These Oracle adapters or services can easily be added depending on the schema requirements.
 - The Quoting Service (QA) provides Quoting is the process that determines any fees and any commission required to perform a financial transaction between two FSPs.
 It is always initiated by the Payer FSP to the Payee FSP, which means that the quote flows in the same way as a financial transaction.
 - The Simulator (SIM) mocks several DFSP functions as follows: